MikeHannon/DjangoDeployment/readme.md

 **Important!**

 We're about to initialize a new git repo.
-Your git repo must be initialized within the outer project folder.
+Your git repo must be initialized within the outer project folder, this is the same level as your `manage.py` file.
+If you `ls` and don't see `manage.py`, you are in the wrong place.
 Double check your location before you initialize your repo.

 First we'll create a `.gitignore` file.